perrin-isir/xpag/README.md

 <details><summary>Option 1: conda (preferred option)</summary>
 <p>

 This option is preferred because it relies mainly on conda-forge packages (which among other things simplifies the installation of JAX).

     git clone https://github.com/perrin-isir/xpag.git
     cd xpag
     conda update conda

-Install micromamba if you don't already have it (you can also simply use conda, by replacing below `micromamba create`, `micromamba update` and `micromamba activate` respectively by `conda env create`, `conda env update` and `conda activate`; however, this will lead to a significantly slower install):
+Install micromamba if you don't already have it (you can also simply use conda, by replacing below `micromamba create`, `micromamba update` and `micromamba activate` respectively by `conda env create`, `conda env update` and `conda activate`, but this will lead to a significantly slower installation):

     conda install -c conda-forge micromamba